Reading Books Helps with My Schizoaffective Anxiety

 This Schizoaffective Can Still Get Lost in a Good Book Sometimes

-I can still read magazine articles and articles in general online.
+I can still read magazine articles and articles, in general, online.
 But that’s not the same problem.
 Articles tend to be short and don’t require a long attention span.
-They take, in general, less than five minutes to read.
+They typically take less than five minutes to read.

 Even though magazines don’t give the same benefits to my schizoaffective anxiety as books, I do subscribe to magazines so I have something to read.